RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/theme.md

 #### 2\.b Using withModuleStyle

-To use the REGARDS withI18n decorator method, you need to export the decorated component  with that method.
+To use the REGARDS withModuleStyle decorator method, you need to export the component decorated with that method.
 It defines the following parameters (matching with ModuleStyleProvider properties described before):
 * **module**
 * **stackCallingContext**